Science-PB/-Logistic-Regression-algorithm/README.md

 7) We got an accuracy of 0.991.
 Let's visualize the result.

 <img width="532" alt="Screen Shot 2020-11-17 at 2 01 00 AM" src="https://user-images.githubusercontent.com/66921930/99356840-dc2c2800-2878-11eb-8de2-68b623580f52.png">

+8) We do the same algorithm of actions for the remaining digits.